¿En qué podemos ayudarte?

 To understand leverage we must have three concepts clear: balance, equity, and free margin.

 The balance and equity of an account refer to the result we have in the account.
 This result should be distinguished in two ways.
-What we have materialized in the account, that is the balance, and what we have latent according to our profits and losses, that is the equity.
+The one we have materialized in our account, which is the balance, and the one we have latent according to the profits and losses of our operations, which is the equity.

 Example, an account where someone has deposited €1,000, this is the balance.